 A Mortgage Boom Amid a Jobs Crisis

 Low mortgage rates in the wake of the pandemic have given consumers new incentive to enter the home-buying market.
 In turn, applications to purchase homes have seen historic gains since last spring.
 According to the Mortgage Bankers Association (MBA), the mortgage application rate in December 2020 was an impressive 28% higher than the previous year, closing out the mortgage industry’s best year since 2003.
-In light of comparably strong application numbers in the first weeks of 2021, the MBA predicts the upward trend will continue, forecasting that purchase originations will rise to $1.59 trillion this year.
+In light of comparably strong application numbers in the first weeks of 2021, the MBA predicts the upward trend will continue, forecasting that purchase originations will rise to $1.59 trillion in 2021.

 The picture is less rosy for the jobs market, which has seen unemployment rise in every state, industry, and major demographic group in the country.
 And while we can be thankful that the unemployment rate has declined since its unprecedented peak of 14.8% April 2020, it has remained elevated, coming in at 6.3% as recently as January 2021.

 As the World Changes, so Do Lenders’ Latency Requirements

 In light of these trends, mortgage lenders have grown increasingly concerned about applicants' employment stability.
 Job loss is historically a strong predictor of mortgage delinquency and lenders are responsible for avoiding originating loans that borrowers may not be able to afford.
 Unfortunately, the vast majority of lenders’ don’t have reliable, real-time access to applicants’ employment data throughout the mortgage underwriting process, rendering it difficult to verify their work status with confidence.